pixelchai/QuizletBot/README.md

 Here's what it looks like approximately after 1hr of using the bot.
 ![win](http://i.snag.gy/673UL.jpg)

 This bot can theoretically run for ever without dying.
-The only thing that can possibly cause it to lose a life is: lag human intervention
+The only things that can possibly cause it to lose a life is:
+- lag
+- human intervention

 I only stopped the bot after 1 hr because I got bored.